BenjaGross/BenjaGross.github.io/source/_posts/2015-03-05-about-ruby-proxy-class.markdown

 comments: true
 categories: meta-programming, ruby, class, object
 ---
-It's not so amazing how life always seems to keep just slightly away from writing, but not today!
-So after a long while, here is a post about Proxy Classes in Ruby.
+It's not so amazing how life always seems to keep just slightly away from writing, but not recently!
+So here is a post about Proxy Classes in Ruby.

 I came accross the topic while going through the [Ruby Koans](http://rubykoans.com/) this morning and since I had never heard of this pattern before I thought, "Let's get writing!"